Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: Evaluation

 \subsection{The Aftermath of Data Scale}

 Text-to-SQL metrics do not capture data scale.
 However, data scale plays a key role in text-to-Big SQL, as shown in~Figure~\ref{fig:tpc-h-21}.
 The key observation is that both ends can hinder interactive analytics, as seen across all three models.
-At small scale factors (SFs), agent interactions dominate the overall execution time, while at large SFs, fast responses are limited by the long query execution times; the execution time of TPC-H Query 21 increases by 13.3$\times$ when scaling from SF 10 to SF 1000 on the same cluster.
+At small scale factors (SFs), agent interactions dominate the overall execution time, while at large SFs, fast responses are limited by the long query execution times; the execution time of TPC-H Query 21 increases by 13.3$\times$ when scaling from SF 10 to SF 1000 on the same cluster~\footnote{Tests ran on a Amazon EMR~\cite{aws_emr_2026} cluster with \texttt{r5b.xlarge} master/core nodes, 32 core nodes (4 vCPUs each), and 128~GB gp3 EBS volumes.}.
 Even with highly optimized query engines, the end-to-end performance may remain constrained by the latency introduced through LLM–agent–tool interactions.

 The remaining key question is the extent to which a new metric is needed to capture data scaling effects.
 To examine this, we chose four TPC-H queries where LLMs deliver poor accuracy (Figure~\ref{fig:tpc-h-ex}): three complex ones (Q17, Q18, Q21) with nested subqueries, plus one simple single-table query (Q1).
 We used TPC-H business questions as NL inputs and official SQL as ground truth (see Appendix for details).
-Tests ran on Amazon EMR~\cite{aws_emr_2026} with \texttt{r5b.xlarge} master/core nodes, 32 core nodes (4 vCPUs each), and 128~GB gp3 EBS volumes.

-As illustrated in Figure~\ref{fig:tpc-h-scale}. ~\textbf{VES (which incorporates SQL execution time) yields constant relationships between models across scale factors.
+As illustrated in Figure~\ref{fig:tpc-h-scale}, \textbf{VES (which incorporates SQL execution time) yields constant relationships between models across scale factors.
 In contrast, CVQ better captures each model's potential cost loss at varying scales: less accurate models (e.g., Gemini 3 Pro here) pose greater risk at large scale factors, where query errors incur substantially higher costs.} Consequently, failing a query at SF 1000 is far more expensive than at SF 10.
 Even a modest accuracy gap (such as the 10\% difference between Opus 4.5 and GPT-5.2) becomes critically amplified at higher scales.

 Our evaluation clarifies the interpretation of text-to-Big SQL metrics.
 VES* and VCES provide practical assessments at fixed data scale factors, as they normalize generated SQL execution time and cost to the ground truth.
 In contrast, CVQ serves as an essential complement by quantifying the amplified impact of query inaccuracies as data scales.